Sant268/streamerCalendar/README.md

 **Since this step is a major hinderance to any non-technical streamer setting this up by themselves, I am looking to simplify this step, by making an HTML form which would generate this entire config.js**

+Step 3: Adding Meta tags for link previews and search engine optimization (optional) File `index.html` can be edited to add meta tags which can be useful for link previews on sites like Twitter/Facebook and for search engine optimization on sites like Google.
+The `<meta>` tags marked as optional in that file can be uncommented and customized.
+(Please do not modify the redirect `<meta>` tag or the index page will not properly redirect to the calendar page)

-Step 3: Assuming that the Config parameters are set up, the config.js will be compatible with the rest of the codebase to feature as a personalized Stream Calendar
+Step 4: Assuming that the Config parameters are set up, the config.js will be compatible with the rest of the codebase to feature as a personalized Stream Calendar
 The step here, would be for deployment to a host of your choice.
 There are multiple choices, like Heroku/Netlify/Vercel (which I used) for setting this up.